Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hành quân về Là Si - Ảnh 14.

-In the farthest part of the Fatherland, every step of the Border Guard soldiers not only protects the border and landmarks, but also extends the border of the people's hearts - the most sacred border in the hearts of the Vietnamese people.
+In the furthest reaches of the country, every step taken by border guards not only safeguards the border and boundary markers, but also extends the border of the people's hearts – the most sacred border in the hearts of the Vietnamese people.

-Lieutenant Colonel Lu Lu Chu, Chief of Thu Lum Border Guard Station, shared with us: "Trips like this are the glue that binds the army and the people together, the foundation for building a people's heart.
-When people consider the army as family, when their trust in the Party and the State is strengthened, each citizen will become a 'living milestone' protecting the border."
+Lieutenant Colonel Lu Lu Chu, Commander of Thu Lum Border Guard Station, shared with us: "Trips like these are the glue that binds the military and the people together, the foundation for building a people-centered defense.
+When the people consider the soldiers as family, when their trust in the Party and the State is strengthened, then each citizen will become a 'living landmark' protecting the border."

 Hành quân về Là Si - Ảnh 15.